The Nicola Tanzanite and Diamond Necklace

 In their rough state they were a mixture of the 3 colours locked within them – violet, reddish brown and blue and would not unleash the fiery violet blue you see in the cut pieces until they had been heated at 600 degrees centigrade – almost a tribute to the fiery eruption from which they were born.

-The Lucinda Sapphire and Diamond Necklace
+The Zoë Yellow Sapphire and gold Necklace

 £0.00